IgorTo/rbf-fd/README.md

 # Papers
 The papers which use this script are:
-- I. Tominec, E. Larsson, A. Heryudono: A least squares radial basis function finite difference method with improved stability properties, 2020
-- I. Tominec, E. Breznik: Unfitted radial basis function finite difference method in a least-squares setting, 2020
+- Stability estimates for radial basis function methods applied to time-dependent hyperbolic PDEs.
+Preprint, 2021.
+- Residual viscosity stabilized RBF-FD methods for solving nonlinear conservation laws.
+Preprint, 2021.
-- I. Tominec, P.F.
-Villard, E. Larsson, V. Bayona, N. Cacciani: An unfitted radial basis function generated finite difference method applied to thoracic diaphragm simulations, 2021
+- An unfitted radial basis function generated finite difference method applied to thoracic diaphragm simulations.
+Preprint, 2021.
+- A least squares radial basis function finite difference method with improved stability properties.
+SIAM Journal on Scientific Computing, 2021.
+- An unfitted RBF-FD method in a least-squares setting for elliptic PDEs on complex geometries.
+Journal of Computational Physics, 2021.